 A study of human movement.
 Topics will include but are not limited to structural anatomy, biomechanics and qualitative movement analysis.
 The biomechanical etiology of various injuries will be studied.
-Prerequisite or Corequisite: Anatomy/Physiology - BIOL 1151, BIOL 1151L or permission of instructor.
+Prerequisites: BIOL 1152 and BIOL 1152L.

 HFMG 3102 - Physiology of Exercise (3-0-3)